THIS CALL IS NOW CLOSED TO SUBMISSIONS

 b. an individual who has advanced to doctoral candidacy or who has earned a

 c. a member of an underrepresented group

-The deadline for completed proposal submissions is Monday, March 17, 2014.
-Recipients of CNV fellowships will be announced in June 2014.
-An outline of all materials to be submitted is found in the Proposal Guidelines.
+The deadline for completed proposal submissions (including all six required components) is Tuesday, March 15, 2016, 11:59 p.m., Central Time.
+Recipients of CNV fellowships will be announced in June 2016.

 Proposals will only be accepted electronically.
 Fax and/or snail mail proposals will not be accepted.
-As you complete your proposals, please follow the instructions in the Proposal Guidelines.
-If you have any questions, please contact Sue Gallivan at email@example.com or at 800-369-6283 ext #3675.
-Thank you!
+As you complete your proposal, please follow the instructions in the proposal guidelines.